Woman wearing scarf using mobile phone

 What is the APP reimbursement scheme?

 The APP reimbursement scheme is specifically designed to cover CHAPS and Faster Payments within the UK when made under fraudulent or dishonest circumstances, leading to a scam.
-This scheme plays a crucial role in safeguarding consumers, charities, and micro-enterprises External link icon from the financial losses incurred due to such scams.
+This scheme plays a crucial role in safeguarding consumers, charities, and micro-enterprises from the financial losses incurred due to such scams.

 If you find yourself victim to a scam involving these payment types, it's important to raise a scam claim with us as soon as possible.
 This step is vital in initiating the process to hopefully recover any lost funds.